 The CIE Advisory Committee advises the College on the overall programme operation and management.
-It also assists the College in planning and reviewing the Associate Degree Programme in relation to the needs of community and future development, in addition to acting as an interface between the College and the industry / business / education / government sectors and the community at large.
+It also assists the College in planning and reviewing the academic programmes in relation to the needs of community and future development, in addition to acting as an interface between the College and the industry / business / education / government sectors and the community at large.

 The Executive Committee sets the direction for the strategic development of the College.

-The Programme Board takes care of major academic affairs on the operational level, such as curriculum development and revision, as well as improvement of the teaching programme of CIE.
-In addition, it facilitates the running and implementation of the programme, monitors the quality of the programme and assesses the extent to which the course objectives are being met.
+The Programme Boards take care of major academic affairs on the operational level, such as curriculum development and revision, as well as improvement of the teaching programme of CIE.
+In addition, the Boards facilitate the running and implementation of the programme, monitor the quality of the programme and assess the extent to which the course objectives are being met.

-The Programme Management Committee aims to co-ordinate day-to-day operations of the programme, ensuring their smooth running as well as providing administrative support to the programme.
+The Programme Management Committees aim to co-ordinate day-to-day operations of the programme, ensuring their smooth running as well as providing administrative support to the programme.
 Specific working groups or special taskforces are to be formed as needed to execute task-specific duties, whilst consultation meetings, briefing sessions, sharing sessions and staff professional development days are organised to brainstorm, inform and collect views amongst those concerned.